Dodge Dakota

-The Dodge Dakota, known as the Ram Dakota for the final two years of production, is a mid-size pickup truck from Chrysler's Ram (formerly Dodge Truck) division.
-The first Dakota was introduced in late 1986 as a 1987 model.
-From its introduction through 2009, it was marketed under the Dodge brand, and for the final two years under the Ram brand.
+The Dodge Dakota, marketed as the Ram Dakota for the final two years of production, is a mid-size pickup truck manufactured by Chrysler and marketed by its Dodge Truck division (model years 1987–2009) and later its Ram Truck division (2010–2011) — across three generations.

-The Dakota was sized above the compact Ford Ranger and Chevrolet S-10, but below the full-sized pickups such as Dodge's own Ram.
-It is a conventional design with body-on-frame construction and a leaf spring/live axle rear end.
-The Dakota was the first mid-size pickup with an optional V8 engine.
+The Dakota was larger than the compact pickups from Ford and Chevrolet, the Ford Ranger and Chevrolet S-10, and was smaller than full-sized pickups such as Dodge's own Ram.
+It used body-on-frame construction and a leaf spring/live axle rear end and was the first mid-size pickup with an optional V8 engine.
+For its entire production, the Dakota was manufactured at Chrysler's Warren Truck Assembly in Michigan.

 The Dakota was nominated for the North American Truck of the Year award for 2000.

 First generation (1987–1996)

 The Dodge Dakota was developed by Chrysler as a mid-sized pickup.
-To keep investment low, many components were shared with existing Chrysler products and the manufacturing plant was shared with the full-sized Dodge D and W Models.
+To keep investment low, many components were shared with existing Chrysler products and the manufacturing plant was shared with the full-size Dodge D/W series.
 The N-body platform was the result of operational efforts by Harold K. Sperlich, who was in charge of Chrysler's product planning in the early 1980s.
-During that time the available Japanese-inspired compact pickups of the time lacked the size and features necessary to meet the demands of American buyers.
-In the late-1970s, Chrysler was still recovering from its near-bankruptcy and resources were in short supply.
-Sperlich challenged the N-Body team to search for all opportunities to reuse existing components to create the Dakota.
-The resulting highly investment-efficient program enabled Chrysler to create an all-new market segment at a low cost.
-Key individuals involved in making this product a reality included Glenn Gardner, Glen House, Robert Burnham, Don Sebert, Jim Hackstedde, and Clark Ewing.
-The Dakota platform spawned several variants Dakota Club and Quad Cabs as well as the Dodge Durango / Chrysler Aspen SUV.

-The first generation of the Dakota was produced from 1986 through 1996 (for the 1987-1996 model years).
-The Dakota was the first pickup truck with rack and pinion steering (2WD only, and early years were available without power steering).
+The first generation of the Dakota was produced from 1986 through 1996 (for the 1987–1996 model years).
+The Dakota was the first pickup truck with rack-and-pinion steering (2WD only, and early years were available without power steering).
 Inline-four and V6 engines were offered along with either a five-speed manual or three-speed automatic transmission.
 Four-wheel drive was available only with the V6.
 Both 6.5- and 8-foot beds were offered.

 Additional options in first-generation trucks included: